M4NU5/Personal_Website/content/blog/tech/migrating-from-docker-to-kubernetes/index.md

 For these reasons and a few more...
 I _highly_ recommend Jellyfin if you’re planning a Kubernetes-based media server.

-(The full guide is up — [I Rewrote My Media Server in Kubernetes and Only Cried Twice](/blog/tech/deploy-jellyfin-on-kubernetes/).)
+(The full guide is up: [I Rewrote My Media Server in Kubernetes and Only Cried Twice](/blog/tech/deploy-jellyfin-on-kubernetes/).)

 ## Conclusion: No Regrets